Geodesics, One Point Functions and Black Hole Perturbations: Abstract

 \section{Abstract}

 {Holographic black holes exhibit a striking relation between thermal boundary one-point functions and bulk geodesic lengths.
 In the large conformal-dimension limit, the one-point function of a primary operator is given by the exponential of the geodesic length from its boundary insertion point to the horizon.
-We test the robustness of this relation under perturbations by considering an arbitrary radial deformation of an Euclidean BTZ black hole and working to first order in the perturbation.
-We find that the relation remains robust: the corrected one-point function at large conformal dimension is still governed by an exponent proportional to the modified boundary-to-horizon geodesic length.
-The result is established using WKB and saddle-point methods, with the validity of the WKB approximation justified by exact analyses.}
+We test the robustness of this relation under perturbations by considering a class of deformations of an Euclidean BTZ black hole and working to first order in the perturbation.We find that, at leading order in the large conformal-dimension limit and to first order in the radial horizon-preserving perturbation, the logarithmic variation of the one-point function is governed by the variation of the renormalized boundary-to-horizon geodesic length.
+The result is established using WKB and saddle-point methods, and WKB expressions at large conformal dimension are checked against the exact Green function and bulk-boundary propagator.}